Salt Water Salt Water — Do You Have to Cover a Salt Water Pool? Requirements Guide

 3. Inspect the salt cell plates for calcium buildup or damage

-4. Clean the cell with a 10:1 water-to-muriatic acid solution if scaling is present
+4. Clean the cell with about a 4:1 water-to-muriatic acid solution (add acid to water) if scaling is present

 6. Drain water from the cell housing to prevent freeze damage